elopezfune/Empirical-Velocity-Profiles/README.md

 - $r_c$ is a radial scale,
 - $d$ and $n$ are dimensionless fitting parameters.

+But how did this formula come to my mind?
+Well, I will provide the full explanation of how I derived it, which was not included in the original [article](https://academic.oup.com/mnras/article/475/2/2132/4768263) nor in my [Ph.D. thesis](https://iris.sissa.it/handle/20.500.11767/57108).

+It all comes to this article [article](https://doi.org/10.1093/mnras/stx429), when observing the experimental rotation curve of the galaxy **M33**.
+To use the local dark matter density framework, I needed an analytical formula for the experimental points, which I proposed a very simple algebraic fraction that at large distances, produces a completely flat curve:

+$$V(r) = V0\dfrac{(r/r_c) + d}{(r/r_c ) + 1},$$

+where:
+- $V_0$ is the asymptotic circular velocity,
+- $r_c$ is a radial scale,
+- $d$ is dimensionless fitting parameter.

 ### 4. Gravitational Potential:
 The gravitational potential that induces the circular velocity $V_n(r)$ is derived as: